Trevor-Marchand/soc-home-lab/Alerts/alert-configuration.md

 | Invoke-WebRequest | Real-Time | > 0 | High | 60 min |
 | whoami Recon | Real-Time | > 0 | Medium | 60 min |

-All alerts configured to:
+All alerts are configured to:
-- Schedule: Real-Time
 - Add to Triggered Alerts
 - Expiration: 24 hours

+> Note: I used real-time alerts in this lab for immediate detection.
+> In a production SOC scheduled alerts are often preferred to reduce
+> system load on the SIEM.

 ## Screenshot
 <img width="1276" height="797" alt="All Alerts" src="https://github.com/user-attachments/assets/54886bb7-dab2-4ffc-918d-b6f920e0273d" />